-Program Goal 3: All Denver Great Kids Head Start families are Head Start leaders and advocates for their children and building connections in the community to improve their own skills and are engaged as their children's first teacher to ensure children are ready to succeed in school.
+Program Goal 3: All Denver Great Kids Head Start families are Head Start leaders and advocates for their children and building connections in the community to improve their own skills through engagement as their children's first teacher to ensure children are ready to succeed in school.

-Progress, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 3 A. Fulfillment of 80% of family goals through classroom tracking by Liaisons/teachers and collective support.
-By Year 5, 80% of all families will be helped to meet the goals in their family partnership agreements before the end of the school year.
-60% of all families will meet goals in their family partnership agreements before the end of the school year.
-70% of all families will meet goals in their family partnership agreements before the end of the school year.
+Progress, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 3 A. Fulfillment of at least 80% of family goals through classroom tracking by Liaisons/teachers and collective support.
+By Year 5, at least 80% of all families will meet the goals in their family partnership agreements before the end of the school year. • At least 60% of all families will meet goals in their family partnership agreements before the end of the school year.
+Progress is being made by concentrating efforts with families who refuse to complete their Family Partnership Agreements in a supportive, nonjudgmental, and compassionate approach. • At least 80% of all families will meet goals in their family partnership agreements before the end of the school year.
+Many families have attended our agency's Parent Policy Committee meetings and a large turnout has been attending virtual Parent Engagement meetings.
+Both have been unbelievably valuable to families and staff.
+The first part of this school year presented challenges with progress toward efforts with families who refuse to complete their Family Partnership Agreements in a supportive, At least 90% of all families will meet goals in their family partnership agreements before the end of the school year.